teeotsa/windows-11-debloat/README.md

 # Windows 11 Debloater

-This script is based of my Windows 10's debloate script.
+This script is based of my Windows 10's debloater script.
 You can find it [here!](https://github.com/teeotsa/windows-10-debloat)

 # Can you run it?